How to Check the Temperature of a Whole Chicken

 Dark Meat Chicken Temps: 175°F (79.4°C)

-Most people overcook chicken because they use physical artifacts to cook it, rather than actually measuring its temperature.
+Most people overcook chicken because they use physical artifacts to cook it, rather than measuring its temperature.

 Q: Why is it important to check the temperature of a whole chicken?